 Lentil is run by volunteers and works under the principle that you should pay whatever you can for a meal.
 So, if you are on a tight budget one week, go and grab breakfast or dinner and enjoy the great feed they put on for a few dollars.

 All proceeds do go back into the restaurant and the community, though, so if you have a deep pocket, give generously so that next time you are in need Lentil will be there.
-The food served is mostly vegan, with a few vegetarian options.
+Lentil started out as a vegetarian restaurant, but all the food is now vegan.

 About the Author: